-My parents always used to say I had Gypsy in my blood.
+My parents always used to say I had gypsy in my blood.
 Like some sort of calling to travel.
 I've seen a glimpse of the world and I want more.
-The problem is it really interferes with your mindset when you're trying to tell yourself you're just a mental case, and to get back to reality.
+The problem is it really interferes with your mindset when you're trying to tell yourself you're just a mental case and really need to get back to reality.

 In one breath, I want to say as I did when I returned from Philadelphia, that "there's no place like home", but this time I can't.
-As educational as the travels to the city of Brotherly love was I never felt attached to the place.
-On the other hand, London, was profound.
-It didn't demand my respect as domestic travel often does, it romances you and makes you fall in love with it till you see the world in a different light.
-It's of course likely to be treason to suggest such non-American sentiment I'm sure, and it's duly noted that the grass is likely greener on the other side, but I can't help but wonder how much better America would be if we chose acknowledge those things other countries do better than us, rather than ignore them and pretend we're perfect.
+As educational as the travels to the City of Brotherly Love was, I never felt attached to the place.
+On the other hand, London and Cardiff was profound.
+It didn't demand my respect as domestic travel often does, it romanced me and made me fall in love with it.
+It's of course likely to be treasonous to suggest such non-American sentiment, I'm sure, and it's duly noted that the grass is likely greener on the other side, but, I can't help but wonder how much better America would be if we chose acknowledge those things that other countries do better than us, rather than ignore them and pretend we're perfect.

-Most Americans don't just think their country is the best, they "know it", they believe it with a unshakeable naiveness because they've never known anything different.
-Ironically, the tragedy isn't merely the distinction that some believe with a spirit of blind nationalism, it's that they never get to see themselves for who they really are- for how others see them.
-Those of us who serendipitously travel down the yellow brick are forced to confront ourselves as narrow minded and ignorant and to return to a world in which no one will believe what we've learned.
+Most Americans don't just think their country is the best, they know it.
+They believe it with a unshakable naivety because they've never known anything different.
+Ironically, the tragedy isn't merely the distinction that some people believe this in a spirit of blind nationalism, but it's that they never get to see themselves for who they really are, for how others see them.
+Those of us who serendipitous travel down the Yellow Brick Road are forced to confront ourselves as narrow minded and ignorant, and to return to a world in which no one will believe what we've learned.
 I'm grateful for my time abroad and while I can't say if I'll ever make it back to Oz, like any fairy tale that changes its reader when we they just stop blindly reading and become apart of the fantasy themselves, I am forever changed.